ganeti/ganeti/doc/design-2.3.rst

 should we see it's useful.

 We envision groups as a good place to enhance cluster scalability.
-In the future we may want to use them ad units for configuration diffusion, to allow a better master scalability.
+In the future we may want to use them as units for configuration diffusion, to allow a better master scalability.
 For example it could be possible to change some all-nodes RPCs to contact each group once, from the master, and make one node in the group perform internal diffusion.
 We